-What is an EDMS and Why Do I Need One?
+What is an Electronic Document Management System (EDMS) and Why Do I Need One?

-An EDMS (or electronic document management system) is a system to store, manage, and retrieve documents for authorized users, often providing search functionality, mobile document access, document distribution, and editing functionality.
+An electronic document management system (EDMS) is a solution to store, manage, and retrieve documents for authorized users, often providing search functionality, mobile document access, document distribution, and editing functionality.

 Isn't that what filing cabinets and network folders are for?
 Wouldn't adding another system complicate processes?

 Sure, you could keep using filing cabinets and network folders.
 But, consider how much time is lost when, in order to revise a document for review, you have to locate the most recent version (which you’re pretty sure was revised by Coworker A even though it’s saved in a folder owned by Coworker B's department).
 Then once you find it, you download it to your own device and edit.
 Once edited, you resave to the same folder as before, with a new version name (but the original file was created by someone who doesn't work there anymore, so no one knows it was you who made the changes).

 When it comes time for a superior to approve this document, you download and email it to them.
 Hopefully it doesn’t require a signature, because then they have to print, sign, and scan it to email it back to you.

 Hopefully not.
 Because that supposedly most recent version might not have been the right one.
 And you might have to do it all over again.

 The right EDMS will capture, store, and retrieve your documents in a way that saves you time, gives you visibility into revisions, and eases your mind about their security.